AKROGIS/Observer/Observer/Protocol Specification V2.md

 all gps points are rendered as a blue 6 point circle.

 ## `totalizer`
-An optionaThis property is optional.
-If provided it must be an object.
+This property is optional.
+If provided it must be an object as defined below.
 There is no default.
-The totalizer object is used to define the parameters for collecting and displaying a Mission Totalizer.
+The totalizer object is used to define the parameters displaying a totalizer which shows information on how long the user has been track logging (recording) and/or observing (on-transect).
 If the property is not provided, no totalizer will be shown on the map.
-The totalizer is used to provide information on how long the user has been recording and/or observing.
+The totalizer shows the total time/distance recording/observing for the current set of values in `fields`.
+When one or more of the fields changes, a different set of totals will be displayed.
-The totalizer can be given an optional list of fields to monitor.
-It one of the fields changes, then the totalizer will reset.
-This it typically set to the transect id, so the totalizer will show the time or distance recording/observing on a given transect.
-If fields are given, then the fields must be in the dialog (otherwise, they will never change).
-If an empty object is given to the totalizer, it will display how many kilometers you have been observing, and reset each time to stop/stop observing.
+The fields must be in the mission attributes. `fields` is typically set to the transect id and the totalizer show the total time or distance recording/observing on the current transect.
+No totalizer was shown unless `fields` had a valid value, and one of the _include*_ properties is true.

 This property is ignored in versions of Park Observer before 0.9.8b.